 Dr. Moshe Feldenkrais is best known for pioneering the somatic therapy that bears his name, the Feldenkrais Method.
 Less well known is that he was one of the earliest European practitioners of Judo and wrote Higher Judo: Groundwork, first published in 1952.
 Judo was a natural choice for Feldenkrais because of his fascination with the relationship between mind and body; the Judo mat served as a research lab for his explorations of optimal functioning through awareness.
-In Higher Judo, he presents Judo as an art which uses all parts of the body to enhance general health, revealing Judo's potential for improving mental and physical coordination.
-Through clear instructions and line drawings, Higher Judo covers specific movements and positions and shows how groundwork, in particular can help practitioners develop mental and physical awareness to their fullest potential.
+In Higher Judo, he presents Judo as an art which uses all parts of the body to enhance general health, revealing Judo’s potential for improving mental and physical coordination.
+Through clear instructions and line drawings, Higher Judo covers specific movements and positions and shows how groundwork, in particular, can help practitioners developmental and physical awareness to their fullest potential.

-Higher Judo was written at a critical juncture in Feldenkrais' development, following publication of Body and Mature Behavior and after 25 years of the author's involvement in the martial arts.
+Higher Judo was written at a critical juncture in Feldenkrais’ development, following publication of Body and Mature Behavior and after 25 years of the author’s involvement in the martial arts.
 The early chapters of Higher Judo are essential reading for every student and practitioner of the Feldenkrais Method.
-They go far beyond self defense, arguing for Judo as an educational practice that furthers maturation of the whole person, and revealing some of the fundamentals of Feldenkrais' thinking engendered during the time he was developing his method.
-In addition, those who work with athletes or active individuals will find the book particularly insightful.
+They go far beyond self-defense, arguing for Judo as an educational practice that furthers maturation of the whole person, and revealing some of the fundamentals of Feldenkrais’ thinking engendered during the time he was developing his method.
+Also, those who work with athletes or active individuals will find the book particularly insightful.

 - Editor’s Note